drannex42/FirefoxSidebar/readme.md

 **v12021.12.22**
 - Sideberry :: Fixed drop down arrows when tab groups are folded.
 (Thanks [@bpoteryko](https://github.com/drannex42/linux-utils/issues/8)!)
+- userChrome.css :: You can now easily change the header background color using --sidebar-bg-color at the top of the tile.
+- readme.md :: Added tutorial to adding a userChrome.css file

 **v12021.12.14**
 - Sideberry :: updated to use configs for easier theming, fixed font rendering, and fixed font sizing.